-The key takeaways from this chapter are:
+Following are the key points from this chapter:

-- The Query Optimizer's job is to find a good plan in a reasonable amount of time; not the best plan. - > Anything you want to read or update will need to be read into memory first. - Any updates to data will be written to the transaction log on disk before being updated in memory so transaction log performance is critical; the update isn't written directly to the data file. - A database page that is changed in memory but not on disk is known as a dirty page. - > Dirty pages are flushed to disk by the checkpoint process and the lazywriter. - Checkpoints occur automatically, roughly every minute and provide the starting point for recovery. - The lazywriter keeps space available in cache by flushing dirty pages to disk and keeping only recently used pages in cache. - When a database is using the Full recovery model, full backups will not truncate the transaction log.
-You must configure transaction log backups.
+- The Query Optimizer's job is to find a good plan in a reasonable amount of time; not the best plan. - Anything you want to read or update needs to be read into memory first. - Any updates to data are written to the transaction log on disk before being updated in memory, so transaction log performance is critical; the update isn't written directly to the data file. - A database page that is changed in memory but not on disk is known as a dirty page. - Dirty pages are flushed to disk by the checkpoint process and the lazy writer.

-The SQLOS is a framework used by components in SQL Server for scheduling, I/O, and memory management.
+- > Checkpoints occur automatically, roughly every minute, and provide the starting point for recovery. - The lazy writer maintains space available in cache by flushing dirty pages to disk and keeping only recently used pages in cache. - When a database is using the full recovery model, full backups will not truncate the transaction log.
+You must configure transaction log backups. - Tasks are generated to provide the context for a unit of work executed in a session.
+Worker > threads handle the execution of work within a task, and a scheduler is the mechanism by which threads are given time on a processor to execute. - The SQLOS is a framework used by components in SQL Server for scheduling, I/O, and memory management.